chriscurl1538/load_following_decision/README.md

 ## Installation Instructions

-This project is hosted on GitHub at https://github.com/SoftwareDevEngResearch/load_following_decision.
+This project is hosted on GitHub.
+It has not been hosted on PyPI, so install from GitHub:

+`pip install git+git://github.com/SoftwareDevEngResearch/load_following_decision.git`

 Detailed installation instructions can be found in /docs/installation_instructions.md